Petwatch/petwatch-main/README.md

 # petwatch

 How to use:
-1. Be an authenticated firebase user
+1. Place firebase_options.dart file into lib folder
 2. Follow the flutter installation [instructions](https://docs.flutter.dev/get-started/install)
 3. `flutter run`